Social Media KPI Dashboard Template (2026): The 12 Metrics I’d Track + Simple Table

 • Repair KPIs with drifting math: lock numerator/denominator rules and keep them unchanged for 90 days.

-• Repair attribution gaps: standardize UTMs and reconcile GA4 key events with CRM outcomes.
+• Repair attribution gaps: standardize tagging and reconcile analytics key events with CRM outcomes.

 Fazit: A dashboard that drives decisions